What is a Unique Selling Proposition (USP)?

-A: The USP of the brand, product, or service is the most distinguishing factor that attracts the customers and makes the product or service stand out from the competitors.
+The USP of the brand, product, or service is the most distinguishing factor that attracts the customers and makes the product or service stand out from the competitors.

-A: The major factors that set apart a brand in the market include- user comfort, user’s dependability, quality of product, quality of customer service, emotional connection between the brand or product and the customer, creativity in the design, and marketing of the product.
+The major factors that set apart a brand in the market include- user comfort, user’s dependability, quality of product, quality of customer service, emotional connection between the brand or product and the customer, creativity in the design, and marketing of the product.

-A: The USP is the most special benefit a business offer to the customer, which any other brand cannot offer.
+The USP is the most special benefit a business offer to the customer, which any other brand cannot offer.
 Thus the most basic and important benefit is that it helps to race ahead in the competitive market.
 It helps in branding and marketing, and sales, and market growth.